 Initially, 611,354 shares of common stock in the aggregate were approved and reserved for this purpose.
 The number of shares of common stock reserved and available for issuance under the 2020 ESPP shall be cumulatively increased on January 1, 2021 and each January 1 thereafter by the least of (i) 1,222,707 shares of common stock, (ii) 1% of the number of shares of common stock issued and outstanding on the immediately preceding December 31, and (iii) such number of shares of common stock as determined by the Administrator.
-The Board of Directors elected not to increase the number of available shares as of January 1, 2021 and 2022.
-At December 31, 2022, there was an aggregate of 454,302 shares reserved for future issuance under the ESPP.
+On January 1, 2023, 160,000 shares were added to the number of available shares under the ESPP.
+At December 31, 2023, there was an aggregate of 480,059 shares reserved for future issuance under the ESPP.

 The ESPP allows eligible employees to authorize payroll deductions of up to 15% of their base salary or wages up to \$25,000 annually to be applied toward the purchase of shares of the Company's common stock on the last trading day of the offering period.
 Participating employees will purchase shares of the Company's common stock at a discount of up to 15% on the lesser of the closing price of the Company's common stock on the NASDAQ Global Market (i) on the first trading day of the offering period or (ii) the last day of any offering period.
 The Company utilizes the Black Scholes option pricing model to compute the fair market value of the shares and compensation expense is recognized over the offering period.
-The first ESPP offering period was shortened in duration to three months and commenced on April 1, 2022 and ended on June 30, 2022.
-New six-month offering periods will commence each January 1 and July 1 thereafter during the term of the plan, with the administrator having the right to establish different offering periods.
+Six-month offering periods commence each January 1 and July 1 during the term of the plan, with the administrator having the right to establish different offering periods.